This post may contain affiliate links. Please read our disclosure policy.

 - Pepper: A quick twist of black pepper over the top finishes it off.

-How to Make Loaded BBQ Baked Potatoes
+How to Make The Perfect BBQ Baked Potato

 ✱ Be sure to see the recipe card below for exact ingredients and full recipe instructions!